Child Care Centers

 • Increased aggressive behavior

 This toolkit is intended for child care providers and early childhood educators.
-It contains resources for getting your child care location tested for lead hazards, lead-safe practices for child care settings, and staff talking points and resources for discussing lead safety with parents and caregivers.
+It contains resources for having your child care location tested for lead hazards, information on lead-safe practices for child care settings, and staff resources and talking points for discussing lead safety with parents and caregivers.

 1. Wash toys often